mingster/riben.life/web/doc/NOTIFICATION/FUNCTIONAL-REQUIREMENTS-NOTIFICATION.md

 - Store admins and staff cannot send notifications
 - Automated notification triggers are disabled
 - Users can still view existing notifications in their notification center
-- Store-level notification method enable/disable settings are overridden (all methods effectively disabled)
+- All channels (built-in and plugins) are effectively disabled regardless of store settings
+- Built-in channels (on-site, email) are affected by system-wide disable even though they cannot be individually disabled

 **FR-NOTIF-085:** When the notification system is enabled system-wide:

 - All notification functionality is restored
+- Built-in channels (on-site, email) are immediately available
+- Plugin channels are available only if enabled by system admin
 - Queued notifications resume processing
-- Store admins and staff can send notifications (subject to store-level method enable/disable settings)
+- Store admins and staff can send notifications (subject to plugin enable/disable settings)
 - Automated notification triggers are active
-- Store-level notification method enable/disable settings take effect
+- Store-level plugin enable/disable settings take effect (only for plugins enabled by system admin)

 **FR-NOTIF-086:** The system must display a clear indicator when notifications are disabled system-wide: